apecseminar/apecseminar.github.io/README.md

 Each Spring semeseter we hold a symposium to highlight the masters theses for graduating masters students in the Applied Economics (APEC) department.
 This is a celebration of their work, as well as a friendly environment for students to practice their thesis before their oral defense.
 A list of previous symposiums can be found on the  [Past Symposiums](/past_schedules/schedule_ms_symposium.md) page.

+The Spring 2024 MS Thesis Symposium will be held in Ruttan Hall 119 from 1 PM - 2 PM on April 12th.

 <!-- | **Speaker**      | **Title** |
 | :---        |    ---: |